 Hawthorne Place Apartments

-Hawthorne Place Apartments, the largest affordable housing community in Missouri, comprises 745 units across 72 acres on the outskirts of Independence.
+Hawthorne Place Apartments, the largest affordable housing community in Missouri, comprises 128 buildings and 745 apartments that are home to over 2,000 residents.
 Hawthorne Place offers much needed stability and rental subsidies to many families containing hundreds of children.

 POAH's purchase of Hawthorne Place broke new ground in preservation policy.
 While Hawthorne Place fit solidly into the rules for HUD "mark-to-market" incentives, which would have increased rent subsidies to meet actual operating costs, Congress had outlawed the participation of any LIHPRA-refinanced deals from receiving mark-to-market assistance.
 With assistance from Missouri Senator Christopher Bond, POAH was able to obtain an exception for Hawthorne Place.